-We draw attention to note 2 to the consolidated financial statements which mentions that the Group incurred a loss attributable to owners of the Company of approximately HK\$392.6 million for the year ended 31 December 2022 and net cash flows used in operating activities of approximately HK\$72.1 million.
-In addition, as disclosed in note 31 to the consolidated financial statements, the Group's secured bank loan with a carrying amount of approximately HK\$109.4 million was classified as repayment on demand because of the failure to fulfil certain financial covenants stated in the loan agreement.
+We draw attention to note 2 to the consolidated financial statements which mentions that the Group incurred a loss attributable to owners of the Company of approximately HK\$47.0 million for the year ended 31 December 2023 and as at 31 December 2023 the Group had net current liabilities of HK\$12.9 million.
+In addition, as disclosed in note 30 to the consolidated financial statements, the Group's secured bank loan with a carrying amount of approximately HK\$64.9 million was classified as repayment on demand because of the failure to fulfil certain financial covenants stated in the loan agreement.
 These conditions indicate a material uncertainty which may cast significant doubt on the Group's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.